Parts of Water/Description

 Water requirements in other sectors are extracted from local surface water, if available (rather than from reservoirs).
 Meeting the demand from these sectors receives priority over water withdrawal for irrigation.

-Water stress is often presented as a spatial and temporal average water withdrawal-to-availability ratio at basin or country level.
+Water stress is often presented as the withdrawal-to-availability ratio at basin or country level.
 The population living with water stress is estimated by overlaying such a water-stress (or water availability) map with a population density map.
 These indicators are used to present IMAGE-LPJmL results (for instance, in the OECD Environmental Outlook, see Figure) but they mask the potential occurrence of water shortages in the short-term or on sub-basin scale.
 Thus, water stress should also be calculated at higher spatial and temporal resolutions, as can principally be done with LPJmL (see Biemans, 2012).